tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Preferred Label: Abstract Information Element
 - Definition: An InformationElement described in abstract terms and not linked with one or more concrete terms.
 - SubClass Of: InformationElement
-- Comments: Information elements such as DATE and DAY are abstract, they could reference any representation of those concepts.
-In contrast, dwc:eventDate and dwc:day can be linked to concrete Acted Upon or Consulted information elements.
+- Comments: InformationElements such as DATE and DAY are abstract, they could reference any representation of those concepts.
+In contrast, dwc:eventDate and dwc:day can be linked to concrete ActedUponInformationElements or ConsultedInformationElements.
 - View in: [term-list](../list/bdqffdq/index.md#AbstractInformationElement)

 ********************